UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Draw the flowchart of the general program organisation.

-Draw and explain the hardware-software diagram.
+Draw the hardware/software diagram indicating the required RAM variables and their type.
 Explain the difference between variables and flag variables.

 Infer the state diagram governing the machine.

-Explain how to poll (read) the storey buttons in read_inputs() using bitwise operations.
+Explain how to poll (read) the floor buttons in read_inputs() using bitwise operations.
 Explain how to measure how many times per second these switches are read.

 Explain how to drive output pins in write_outputs().